9 Best Renters Insurance Companies in New Jersey of 2026

 Business properties in your home, such as office equipment and your laptop, are protected.
 Most renters insurance companies don’t cover mold, but at least with The Hartford, you can take out a rider for coverage against mold damage and liability.

 With assisted living care coverage, a person who has a relative who resides in an assisted living care home will be covered.
-This means that the relative’s personal property, liability, and additional living expenses are covered.
+The relative’s personal property, liability, and additional living expenses are covered.

 A policy covers liability and even includes broken windows if you're responsible for property damage.
 For example, if your six-year-old throws a baseball at your neighbor’s window and it gets shattered, you’re covered.